JanBeh/neumond/README.md

     occurred (whichever happens first).
 If all bytes or some bytes followed by EOF could be read, it returns a string containing the read data.
 If EOF occurred before any bytes could be read, returns the empty string (`""`).
     Returns `nil` and an error message in case of an I/O error.
-If `maxlen` is absent or `nil`, some (finite) default value will be used.
-If `terminator` is absent or `nil`, then it is always attempted to read `maxlen` bytes.
+Be aware that if `maxlen` is absent or `nil`, there is no boundary on the number of bytes read and input data may cause unbounded memory allocation.
+If `terminator` is absent or `nil`, then it is always attempted to read `maxlen` bytes or until EOF if `maxlen` is `nil`.
 This method may read more bytes than requested and/or read beyond the terminator byte and will then buffer that data for the next invocation of the `read` method.

   * **`h:read_unbuffered(maxlen)`** waits until some data is available for reading or an I/O error occurred.
 It then reads a maximum number of